Greg Knowles (chair)

 Bridget Winstone-Kight

 Winstone-Kight is a director in PwC’s Workforce team, helping clients solve problems and create value through their workforce.
 A non-practising lawyer, and a certified executive coach with an MBA from the London Business School, she has held several governance positions in the private and public sectors.
-Winstone-Kight is a current member of the Institute of Directors and played for the Black Sticks women’s hockey team from 2005-2009.
+Winstone-Kight is a current member of the Institute of Directors and played for the Black Sticks women’s hockey team from 2005 to 2009.
 She also captained the New Zealand Women's Masters Hockey team at the Masters World Cup in Cape Town in October 2024.